tony-held-carb/feedback_portal/README.md

 * Access the app
   * windows: http://127.0.0.1:5000/
   * linux: http://10.93.112.44:2113

-### Notes:
-* 'todo (consider)' is used in python comments to indicate optional todo items
-* naming convention
-  * model: an SQLAlchemy model instance
-  * wtf_form: a wtform instance

 ### Archiving:
 * portal had a major refactor and the previous project designs were archived.